JohnN310/Remote-Control-Alarm-Clock/README.md

 Elegoo tools, especially the IR remote control kit, play a crucial role in facilitating remote control functionality in the project.
 The kit provides a user-friendly solution for integrating infrared communication into Arduino projects.

 ## Remote Control Functions
-Display Control:
+1. Display Control:
 Toggle the display on and off with the remote control.

-Clock Setting:
+2. Clock Setting:
 Use the remote control to set the current time on the clock.

-Alarm Setting:
+3. Alarm Setting:
 Set the desired alarm time remotely.

-Buzzer Activation:
+4. Buzzer Activation:
 Activate the buzzer remotely when the alarm goes off.

 ## How to Use
-Upload the provided Arduino code to your Arduino board.
+1. Upload the provided Arduino code to your Arduino board.
-Connect all components following the project setup instructions.
+2. Connect all components following the project setup instructions.
-Power on the Arduino board.
+3. ower on the Arduino board.
-Use the Elegoo IR remote control to manage display, set the clock, set the alarm, and control the buzzer.
+4. Use the Elegoo IR remote control to manage the display, set the clock, set the alarm, and control the buzzer.

 ## Notes
 The project code is customizable, allowing users to add features or modify alarm settings.
 Ensure the RTC module is correctly set to your local time.